 Diet and Behavior

-- They are very social animals, but during the breeding season, males will aggressively defend their territories, and also, the females will fight other females to protect their pups.
+- They are very social animals, but during breeding, males will aggressively defend their territories, and the females will fight other females to protect their pups.

-- California sea lions bark similar to dogs as a form of communication.
+- California sea lions bark similarly to dogs as a form of communication.
 Each pup has a unique vocalization and a distinct scent recognized by its mother.

 - They are very wary of humans and will run away if they see or smell people.

-- Their primary breeding range starts at the Channel Islands in Southern California, down to central Mexico.
+- Their primary breeding range starts in the Channel Islands in Southern California, down to central Mexico.